lrodrz/lrodrz.github.io/README.md

 $`bundle install`

-Launch the static site generator:
+Launch the blog locally:

 $`bundle exec jekyll serve`

 or

-$`bash chronos.sh`
+$`bash blogstart.sh`

-In case you wanted to follow my footsteps and build your own website here is some information about how I put together this website/github-page.
+If you would like to build a similar blog, here is some information about how I put together this GitHub Pages site.

 <br>

-The website was built using jekyll and the following guide: https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll
+The blog was built using Jekyll and the following guide: https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll

 The standard Jekyll directory structure can be found at: